 During the "Mercury Years", the MBB toured across the country, appearing with Alabama, Ronnie Milsap, Reba, Barbara Mandrell, Dr. Hook, The Judds, Brooks & Dunn, Steve Wariner, Jerry Jeff Walker and other artists.
 The band parted with Mercury in 1986 and released two more independent albums, "Red, Hot & Blue" in 1987 and "Wind Storm" in 1990.

-The MBB limits their live performances to one concert every couple of years.
+The MBB now gathers once every year in Lubbock for the Annual MBB Reunion Concert.
 The Maines Brothers Band members are Lloyd Maines (steel guitar, electric guitar), Steve Maines (guitar, vocals), Kenny Maines (guitar, harmonica, vocals), Donnie Maines (drums), Jerry Brownlow (bass guitar, vocals), Richard Bowden (fiddle, mandolin, trumpet), Cary Banks (keyboards).
 Sister La Tronda "Maines" Moyers (the best looking Maines Brother) joins in with beautiful harmony vocals.

-Check out the "Merchandise" page for a sample of Maines Brothers Band Music.
+Check out the "Merchandise" page for a delicious taste of Maines Brothers Band Music.

 And the family tradition continues.........................